mportesdev/helper-auth/README.md

 ## Caching the token

-By default, a `HelperAuth` object never stores the value of the token (password) in its internal state.
-Rather, the helper command is invoked each time the object is called.
-This is an intentional precaution (such that the token cannot be retrieved *ex post* by the introspection of the `HelperAuth` object) but it can also be unnecessarily expensive if the object is to be called repeatedly, e.g. when making many simultaneous API calls.
+By default, a `HelperAuth` object never stores the value of the token in its internal state.
+Rather, the helper command is invoked each time the auth object is called.
+This is an intentional precaution (such that the token cannot be retrieved *ex post* by the introspection of the auth object) but it can also be unnecessarily expensive in situations where such precaution is not necessary and the auth object is to be called repeatedly, e.g. when making many simultaneous API calls.

 You can override this behavior by passing `cache_token=True` to the
 constructor: